fossabot/kutoo/README.md

 A desktop gui written in electron is avaible [here](https://github.com/FedericoMorrone/animekit-desktop) while a mobile port can be found [here](https://github.com/FedericoMorrone/animekit-mobile)

-## Getting Started
+## Install

-Download a compiled binary [here](https://github.com/FedericoMorrone/animekit/releases)
+Download a pre-compiled binary [here](https://github.com/FedericoMorrone/animekit/releases)

 or